run-llama/template-workflow-data-extraction/CONTRIBUTING.md

 ### 4. Propagate Changes to the Template

 Use the `fix-template` command to automatically copy your changes from `test-proj` back into the template source files.
-The enhanced command compares your current `test-proj` against what the current template would generate, showing only meaningful differences.
+It compares `test-proj` against what the current template would generate, showing only meaningful differences.

 ```bash
 # Check what would change (recommended first step)